splunk/public-o11y-docs/gdi/opentelemetry/automatic-discovery/k8s/k8s-backend.rst

 Add certificates and OpenTelemetry CRDs
 ------------------------------------------

 The Operator requires certain TLS certificates to work.
-Use the following command to check whether a certification manager is available:
+Use the following command to check whether a certificate manager is available:

 .. code-block:: yaml

    # Check if cert-manager is already installed, don't deploy a second cert-manager.
    kubectl get pods -l app=cert-manager --all-namespaces

-If a certification manager isn't available in the cluster, add ``certmanager.enabled=true`` to your values.yaml file.
+If a certificate manager isn't available in the cluster, add ``certmanager.enabled=true`` to your values.yaml file.

 The Operator for Kubernetes also requires you to install OpenTelemetry Custom Resource Definitions (CRDs).
 To do this, add ``operatorcrds.install=true`` to your values.yaml file.